PocketPluginsSuite/PocketShops/README.md

 # Installation
 Installation is simple.
 You have 2 options.
 1. Download the latest .phar of PocketShops on Poggit (coming soon) and place it into your `/plugins/` folder.
-2. Clone this repository into your `/plugins/` folder.
+2. Run the plugin from source code by cloning this repository into your `/plugins/` folder.
 You must have [PocketMine's DevTools plugin](https://poggit.pmmp.io/p/DevTools) installed on your server.

 # Setup
 In an effort to be simple and non-intrusive, the PocketShops **does not** have any shops configured by default.